What is Pre Pack Administration?

 - Job contracts have to be carried over into the 'newco' under TUPE rules.

-When considering these cons, it is important to remember that the business was already insolvent prior to any appointment/reaching an agreement.
+When considering these disadvantages, it is important to remember that the business was already insolvent prior to any appointment/reaching an agreement.

 It is very likely that a protracted process ending in liquidation would have been the only alternative.
-This could easily result in the loss of several cobs and almost certain destruction of value following publicity and delays.
+This could easily result in the loss of jobs and almost certain destruction of value following publicity and delays.